widev71/widev71/README.md

   }

   function getFutureGoal(){
-    return "To become a programmer";
+    return "To become a programmer.";
   }
 }
 ```